BRADFORD RAIL:

 Bradford is busy shaping its new future but remains the only major northern city not on a main line or directly connected to the fast transpennine routes.

-We urge the Government to prioritise the early delivery of a package of rail proposals to provide Bradford with a 10-minute journey time to Huddersfield, 12 minutes to Leeds and 30 minutes to Manchester.
+We urge the Government to prioritise the early delivery of a package of rail proposals (The Bradford Rail Programme) to provide Bradford with a 10-minute journey time to Huddersfield, 12 minutes to Leeds and 30 minutes to Manchester.

 1. A New City Centre Rail Station